edukaj/fontdef/README.md

 * `--append-mode`: if present all write operation are done in append mode without overwrite existing fontdef content
 * `--codepoints`: list of code points range (for example 33-166 2048-5060 ...)

+# Build
+Build this project is really simple just open it with qtcreator and build

+# Dependencies
+fontdef depends from boost-program-options and freeimage

+#Linux
+On linux just type

+	sudo apt install libboost-program-options-dev libfreeimage-dev

+or

+	sudo apt-get install libboost-program-options-dev libfreeimage-dev

+On windows download that libraries and set fontdef.pro